davidcwhitney/Excel-dynamic-array-RSG/README.md

 Inputs:

-min/max ANSI code, min/max string length, count of output strings, alpha case, ANSI range.
+min and max ANSI code, min and max string length, count of output strings, alpha case, ANSI range.

+No parameters are optional but all have default values, so the formula may be written =Random_String_Generator(, , , , , , ).

 Alpha case only has effect when those characters are in the range selected by min/max or in the selected predefined range.
-No parameters are optional but all have default values, so the formula may be written =Random_String_Generator(, , , , , , ).
+It is possible to submit parameters that result in an empty array error or no visible characters.

 Input boundaries:

-min/max ANSI code -- 1 - 255 (default 1, 255)
+ANSI code -- 1 - 255 (default 1, 255)

-min/max string length -- 1 to Excel cell content limit (default 3, 100)
+string length -- 1 to Excel cell content limit (default 3, 100)

 count of output strings -- 1 to Excel worksheet row limit (default 1)